 Disaccharides are formed when two monosaccharides are chemically bonded together.
 Sucrose, a common plant disaccharide is composed of the monosaccharides glucose and fructose.
 Lactose, milk sugar, is a disaccharide composed of glucose and the monosaccharide galactose.

-The maltose that flavors a malted milkshake (and other items) is also a disaccharide made of two glose molecules bonded together as shown in Figure 4.
+The maltose that flavours a malted milkshake (and other items) is also a disaccharide made of two glucose molecules bonded together as shown in Figure 4.

 Polysaccharides are large molecules composed of individual monosaccharide units.
-A common plant polysaccharide is starch (shown in Figure 5), which is made up of many glucose molecules (in a polypeptide these are referred to as Glucans).
-Two forms of polysaccharide – amylose and amylopectin makeup what we commonly call starch.
+A common plant polysaccharide is a starch, which is made up of many glucose molecules (in a polypeptide these are referred to as Glucans).
+Two forms of polysaccharides – amylose and amylopectin make up what we commonly call starch.